Celtrius/Zitra_old/readme.md

 # Zitra: Stream Manager for Twitch

 Zitra is a stream manager for twitch.
-It is made for content creator like you.
+It is made for content creators like you.

 <b> Features ✨ </b>